valentin-deschaintre/valentin-deschaintre.github.io/index.md

 		I am currently a Research Scientist at Adobe Research in the London lab.
 I previously was an Associate Researcher in the <a href="http://wp.doc.ic.ac.uk/rgi/">Realistic Graphics and Imaging group</a> of Imperial College London hosted by <a href="https://www.doc.ic.ac.uk/~ghosh/">Abhijeet Ghosh</a>.
 		I received my PhD at Inria Sophia-Antipolis from the GraphDeco research group under the supervision of <a href='https://www-sop.inria.fr/members/Adrien.Bousseau/'>Adrien Bousseau</a> and <a href='https://www-sop.inria.fr/reves/George.Drettakis'>George Drettakis</a> in collaboration with Optis, an Ansys affiliate.
 During my PhD, I spent 2 months under the supervision of <a href='https://people.csail.mit.edu/fredo/'>Fr&eacute;do Durand</a>, at MIT CSAIL. <br>

 		My thesis received the <a href='https://gdr-igrv.fr/actions/prix-these/'>French Computer Graphics Thesis Award</a> and <a href='https://www.fondation-unica.org/'>UCA Academic Excellence Thesis Awards</a>.
-I was elected as <a href='https://www.eg.org/wp/junior-fellows/'>Eurographics Junior Fellow 2024</a>.<br>
+I was elected as <a href='https://www.eg.org/wp/junior-fellows/'>Eurographics Junior Fellow 2024</a>.<br><br>
-		<b>My research focuses on inverse rendering/appearance generation, acquisition, authoring and representation for virtual environments and scene understanding.</b> <br><br>
+		<b>My research currently focuses on image and 3D/appearance assets understanding, generation and authoring, with a focus on user control.</b> <br><br>
 		<div id=conflicts>
 		</div>